 Task 3.9 Climate Change Implementation

-To respond to the urgencies of climate change by reducing greenhouse gas emissions from transportation in compliance with the Massachusetts GreenDOT policy.
+To respond to the urgencies of climate change by reducing greenhouse gas emissions from transportation in compliance with the Massachusetts Global Warming Solutions Act (GWSA).
 To assist Pioneer Valley communities in implementing climate resiliency strategies.